mrsalmon1976/playground-mistral-pgsql-rag/docs/mistral1 - embeddings.md

 Now, you can use the content from the similar items to add context.

 1. Retrieve matches from the database as per above
-2. Use the `Content` property of the matches to build context, for example
+2. Use the `Content` property of the matches returned from the database to build context, for example:
    ```csharp
    var requestContent = $"Document context: {concatenatedContent} - Question: {userQuestion}";
    ```
-   This would be used as your `User` `ChatMessage`, which will be covered in the next blog post.
+   This would be used as your *user* `ChatMessage`, which will be covered in the next blog post.